D00mch/DartClojure/README.md

 ## How to use

-There are 5 options now:
+There are 7 options now:
 1. Calva (VSCode);
 2. Jvm/Js REPL;
 3. Clojure Cli;
-4. Jar.
+4. Jar;
-5. Native image
+5. Native image;
-6. NPM CLI
+6. NPM CLI;
-7. NPM library
+7. NPM library;

 ### API From Calva